-Instead, packing light is about being able to be flexible, to make taking transportation much easier to cope with, and just to save your back from suffering throughout your journey.
+Instead, packing light is about being flexible, making transportation easier to cope with, and saving your back from suffering throughout your journey.

-You may have already seen my packing list, and here are 5 of the ways that I lower the overall weight and size of my backpack.
+You may have already seen my packing list, and here are five of the ways that I lower the overall weight and size of my backpack.

 1. Use a Smaller Bag

-This might be an obvious way to scale back on the things you bring with you, but seriously speaking, no matter what size our bag is, we’ll probably fill it up.
+This might be an obvious way to scale back on the things you bring with you, but seriously speaking, we'll probably fill it up no matter what size our bag is.

-No, in fact most of the time I see backpacks maxed out and overflowing with extra things hanging from strings and carabiners.
+No, most of the time, I see backpacks maxed out and overflowing with extra things hanging from strings and carabiners.

 2. Bring Less Clothing